MikeInnes/Charlotte.jl/README.md

 In both cases, it's important to use the right tool for the job; tracing static code, or specialising dynamic code ahead of time, would lead to unnecessary work being done by the browser.
 Charlotte therefore uses a hybrid approach, compiling Julia code to a mix of JavaScript _and_ WebAssembly.
 This way we can get the best of both worlds, supporting both flexible DOM-manipulation code and tight numerical loops in one language, and getting good performance and code size everywhere.

 In early prototypes the difference between the dialects will be fairly stark; the dynamic subset is essentially a syntax layer over JS, while the static subset only supports basic numerics.
 As more features are added both should converge to standard Julia, and the difference will become seamless for most users.

+See [here](wasm.md) for a more detailed outline of the static compile pipeline.